stnuessl/rf/README.md

 ### What is not supported?

+This section describes some of the known scenarios where __rf__ will fail to correctly refactor the source code.

+#### Overshadowing declarations on the same line

 Constructs where a scoped variable overshadows another variable and both corresponding declarations happen on the __same__ line, e.g: